bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS.GetStarted.md

 6. To delete a child, if you made a mistake, click the trash can sign next to the entity child.
 7. When finished, click "**Save**".

+  * Labeling Children

+1.Type any utterance like “Find news about Obama publish from 12 July 2014 till 12 August 2014” 2.Mark the entity “12 July 2014”, click on the arrow  beside the Parent, Date, Entity to display its children.
+3.Select the child entity.
+4.Submit the utterance.

+  * Important Notes

+•You may add up to 10 children types for each parent entity.
+•When adding children, make sure you add them at the same time you are creating the parent entity.
+•To delete an entity with its children, click the entity name at the left corner, and then click "Delete" in the dialog box.

+  * JSON Response

+Below you find an example of the Hierarchical Entities and their children as JSON output.
+Click "Publish" on the left-hand panel, then click "Update published application".
+1.Set the URL parameter "q" to be your question/utterance, for example, " find news about Paris from 12 July 2014 till 12 August 2015".
+2. Hit the "Enter" key or click on the generated URL in the dialog.